 - Gordon Winiemko: mockumentary, karaoke, slideshows, and performance

-To help students plan their curriculum, the EAD area of the Art Department is in the process of developing a formal undergraduate Specialization as well as informal tracks, each consisting of a loose group of related courses that focus on a specific subset of practices and outcomes.
-Informal tracks currently include Media Design for Print and Web, Interactive Art and Installation, Mechatronics, and Electronic Narrative.
+To help students plan their curriculum, the EAD area of the Art Department has identified several informal tracks, each consisting of a loose group of related courses that focus on a specific subset of practices and outcomes.
+Informal tracks currently include Interactive Art and Installation, Mechatronics, Electronic Narrative, and Media Design.